About the BDRB Declaration

 To build an inclusive Canadian music and entertainment industry, it is critical to address the anti-Black racism that exists in the systems and working environments within which Black music professionals and creatives operate.

-The eradication of anti-Black racism requires a commitment to anti-racism - an active, conscious and ongoing effort to work against racism: to acknowledge; to atone; to create mechanisms that dismantle systems which perpetuate racism, and to create actionable solutions with measurable outcomes.
+The eradication of anti-Black racism requires a commitment to anti-racism - an active, conscious and ongoing effort to work against racism: to acknowledge; to atone; to create mechanisms that dismantle systems that perpetuate racism, and to create actionable solutions with measurable outcomes.

 Efforts will look different for solo entrepreneurs, small businesses, organizations, corporations and government institutions.
 Thus, it is important to understand that an inability to execute all commitments listed herein, does not constitute failure.
 Rather, starting points for signatories will differ, with efforts progressing over time: start where you are, and work towards the goal.